jayasaiprakashk/JayaSaiPrakash/README.md

 ---

 ## 💼 About Me
 A passionate and dedicated technology professional with prior experience as a **Full Stack .NET Developer**, now transitioning into the field of **Artificial Intelligence** and **Machine Learning**.
-Currently undergoing **AI/ML training at Innomatics Research Labs**, while simultaneously exploring **Quantum Computing at The Wiser**.
+Currently undergoing **AI/ML training at Innomatics Research Labs**, while simultaneously exploring **Quantum Computing at The Washington Institute for STEM, Entrepreneurship and Research**.

 With a strong foundation in **software development** and growing expertise in **AI/ML**, I am focused on building intelligent, scalable, and future-ready applications.